|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

-Universities are established and maintained to serve some social purpose, whether to preserve and transmit a prescribed set of beliefs, or to pursue new beliefs and cultivate future researchers, or to train practitioners of what were considered to be socially vital arts (such as medicine, law, and theology), or else to display the wealth and enhance the prestige of the founding prince or bishop.
+Universities are established and maintained for various reasons: To preserve and transmit a prescribed set of beliefs; or to pursue new beliefs and cultivate future researchers; or to train practitioners of what are considered to be socially vital arts (such as medicine, law, and theology); or else to display the wealth and enhance the prestige of the founding prince or bishop.

 This description could fit any of several kinds of institutions, however, and the more closely one looks, the more ambiguous the very idea of a university becomes, such that even identifying them so as to count their number is problematic.
 In Kant’s day, in the 18th century, there existed gymnasia, academies, military schools, and uncountable ephemera, such as informal lecture series held by unaffiliated scholars — consider Marcus Herz (1747-1803), Kant’s former student and a practicing physician, giving private lectures on Kant’s philosophy in Berlin — that often stood in competition with some functional aspect of universities.
 Rather similar ambiguities persist to this day.